catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 ```

 For voltages in the branch, if the branch does not obey ohm's law the voltage is simply node1 voltage.
 If it does obey ohm's law, the voltage drop (calculated by V = IR) is done per pixel along the skeleton and set as one traverses from node1 to node2.

+---

+For capacitors and inductors, if the current (for inductors) or voltage (for capacitors) (after adding the current simulation step) would exceed the steady state current / voltage, the value is set to the steady state voltage / current.
+Similarly, if the value is really close to steady state, it's simply set to steady state.

+The reason for this is because numeric integration likes to diverge for really small time constants (time constant is much smaller than the integration timestep).
+Since our timesteps are huge (1/60 s), divergence is very easy to occur, which creates voltages and currents that tend to infinity.
+Thus, we must limit the values at steady state before they are updated into the simulation, and potentially cause entire circuits to burst into flames.

 ## 4.